 A high ankle sprain is also known as a Syndesmosis injury.
 It is a tear of the anterior tibiofibular ligament which joins the tibia and fibula together just above the ankle.
 This ankle injury is generally more severe and more complicated to treat than a normal ankle sprain.

-- Symptoms of a high ankle sprain include pain when pressing in on the tibiofibular ligament which joins the tibia and fibula at the bottom of the leg/top of the ankle.
+- Symptoms of a high ankle sprain include pain when pressing in on the tibiofibular ligament at the front of the ankle.
+This is the ligament which joins the tibia and fibula at the bottom of the leg/top of the ankle.

 The most commonly injured ligament in a high ankle sprain is the anterior tibiofibular ligament.
 Severe injuries can also cause damage to the syndesmosis which is a membrane connecting the Tibia and Fibula.